 Harley-Davidson’s sales figures have been on a steady decline since 2015.
 To diversify the brand’s portfolio, the Motor Company announced new models in July 2018.
 However, the LiveWire, Bronx, and Pan America don’t cater to Harley’s main customers—the cruiser crowd.
-While prepping for the release of its adventure bike and streetfighter, the Bar and Shield continues to refine its cruiser range and California Air Resources Board (CARB) documents reveal that a comeback of the Softail Standard is in store for well-established Harlistas.
+While prepping for the Pan America, the Bar and Shield continues to refine its cruiser range and California Air Resources Board (CARB) documents reveal that a comeback of the Softail Standard is in store for well-established Harlistas.

 Reintroduced for the 2018 model year, Harley’s Softail lineup has gained one new model for the past two years with the FXDR unveiling in 2019 and the Low Rider S revival in 2020.
 From the futuristic Fat Bob to the iconic Fat Boy, the company currently offers 10 variants of the Softail model.
 Now, it looks like it will add another hog to the pen by reintroducing the Softail Standard.